Inodb14/DATA-Analysis-with-python/README.md

-# DATA-Analysis-with-python
-This project contain the different analysis with python
+## Marketing Sales Analysis & Prediction Project
 <a href = " "> link <a/>

-## Marketing Sales Analysis & Prediction Project
 ## roject Overview
 This project analyzes the impact of advertising spending and discount strategies on sales performance.
 The goal is to understand key business drivers and build a predictive model to support data-driven marketing decisions.